Facebook Pixel Skip to main content

 The Zero-Maintenance Experience

 For the co-farmer, the experience transitions from "laborer" to "shareholder."
 Your responsibility is to visit your estate on the weekends, enjoy the crisp air, perhaps pick some organic vegetables from your designated kitchen garden, and review the annual yield reports provided by the management team.
+If you are interested in a community focused specifically on organic farming near Bangalore, explore our dedicated program.

 • 24/7 Security & CCTV Monitoring